Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 	non_detect_data = np.c_[sigs, blob_nondetect, other_nondetect]
 	np.savetxt('non_detections_Bw', non_detect_data, header="nsigs, blob_non_detections, other_non_detections")

 The two files generated above can be downloaded:

 - :download:`baseline_classifiers.csv <baseline_classifiers.csv>`
 - :download:`non_detections_Bw <non_detections_Bw>`

-We can now plot the non-detections and performance as a function of detection threshold:
+With these files, we can now plot the non-detections and evaluate performance as a function of the detection threshold.

 .. code-block:: python

-	### Generate the Plots ###
 	import numpy as np
 	import pandas as pd
 	import matplotlib.pyplot as plt